 I work from home.
 I don't work normal office hours as such.
 Over the years I've learned that you can't switch creativity on at 9 a.m, the same as falsely switching it off at 5 p.m can, at times, be almost criminal.
-I go with the flow of it, so you might catch me at 2 in the afternoon on top of a hill with my dog Farley, the same as you might catch me at 9 on a Sunday evening up to my eyeballs in a 16-page CD insert booklet design :) My phone's on all the time and email is checked automatically throughout the day, so you'll still be able to get in contact with me during "normal" hours if I'm not actually sat at my desk doing anything!
+I go with the flow of it, so you might catch me at 2 in the afternoon on top of a hill with an acoustic guitar, the same as you might catch me at 9 on a Sunday evening up to my eyeballs in a 16-page CD insert booklet design :) My phone's on all the time and email is checked automatically throughout the day, so you'll still be able to get in contact with me during "normal" hours if I'm not actually sat at my desk doing anything!
 My varied working hours won't affect your deadlines though...unless your deadlines are ridiculously unrealistic of course ;)

 Working with me is pretty straightforward.
 We can discuss your requirements over the phone or via email and we can, if you'd like, meet in person to discuss them; either works for me.
 I have a long-standing relationship with Bloomfield Marketing in New York, but being based in Wiltshire, trips to various American clients of theirs would prove impractical!
 The work, however, gets done without the need of any face-to-face meetings and with a 5-hour time difference to contend with.
 I also have clients who like regular meetings to discuss stuff.